microsoft/pxt/docs/writing-docs/tutorials.md

 ### Fullscreen

 If you want to include a dramatic introduction or make certain that a special message is seen, you can use the ``@fullscreen`` tag.
-This is usually placed in the first section of the tutorial document.
 The section is displayed in an overlay window on top of the tutorial screen and isn't shown in the caption as part of the tutorial flow.
 You include it in your tutorial like this:

 ```markdown
 # Flash-a-rama